Advocate for change with KCSARC

 KCSARC works at the state, local and federal level to strengthen public policies and resources that support survivors of sexual assault.
 Together with our supporters, partners, and with courageous survivors who form our Speakers Bureau, we are proud of the strides we’ve made on a number of fronts:

 - Alerted state legislators early to a gap in critical federal funding for victim services through the Victims of Crime Act (VOCA) Crime Victims Fund.
 State lawmakers responded with a one-time supplemental appropriation in the state budget.
 Meanwhile, KCSARC joined a chorus of advocates across the nation in calling on Congress to pass a VOCA fix, which is now signed into law.
+However, our work to fund supportive services continues — see our 2022 state legislative agenda.

 - Preventing sexual abuse, now and in the future: We have ensured every K-12 student in the state of Washington can access comprehensive sexual health education and with it, foundational lessons that better help identify sexual abuse and prevent sexual violence from happening.

+We need to ensure every victim is able to speak their truth — and be heard.
 Our growing partnership with sexual assault service providers statewide is working to:

-At the local level, KCSARC has called for prioritization of sexual assault survivors amid a backlog of felony court cases, and in resource allocation for supportive services.
+At the County level, KCSARC has called for prioritization of sexual assault survivors amid a backlog of felony court cases, and in resource allocation for supportive services.
 We also advocate for improvements to safety issues present surrounding the King County Courthouse in downtown Seattle.

 Die Gerichte von King County können mit einem massiven Rückstau an Fällen aufgrund der COVID-19-Pandemie „kaum Schritt halten“.